GRAM-HD: 3D-Consistent Image Generation at High Resolution with Generative Radiance Manifolds: Experiments

 \section{Experiments}

-\paragraph{Implementation details} We train our method on two datasets: FFHQ~\cite{karras2019style} and AFHQv2-CATS~\cite{choi2020stargan}\footnote[1]{FFHQ is released under the Creative Commons BY-NC-SA 4.0 license; the individual human face images therein were published on Flickr by their respective authors under licenses that allow free use for non-commercial purposes.
-AFHQv2 is released under the Attribution-NonCommercial 4.0 license.}, which contain 70K human face images of $1024^2$ resolution and 5.5K cat face images of $512^2$ resolution, respectively.
+\paragraph{Implementation details} We train our method on two datasets: FFHQ~\cite{karras2019style} and AFHQv2-CATS~\cite{choi2020stargan} , which contain 70K human face images of $1024^2$ resolution and 5.5K cat face images of $512^2$ resolution, respectively.
 Camera poses are estimated using off-the-shelf landmark detectors \cite{bulat2017far,BradCatHipsterize}.
 24 surface manifolds are used in GRAM-HD for both human face and cats as in GRAM~\cite{deng2021gram}.
 All our models are trained on 8 NVIDIA Tesla V100 GPUs with 16GB memory.
 More training details such as learning rate and batchsize are presented in the \emph{suppl. mateiral}.

-\subsection{Visual results}
+\subsection{Visual Results}

 \paragraph{Generated images} Figure~\ref{fig:results} shows some images samples generated by our method.
 GRAM-HD can generate high-quality images at high resolution with rich details.
 Moreover, it allows explicit manipulation of camera pose while maintains strong 3D consistency across different views.
 For some thin structures like human hair, glasses, and whiskers of cats, our method produces realistic fine details and correct parallax effect viewed from different angles.